Asa P. Blunt: Postwar life

 On July 14, he was transferred to Fort Monroe, remaining there until July 1866.
 In late August, he was transferred to the position of Chief of Quartermaster Department of the Potomac.

-He received a regular army commission as Captain and Assistant Quartermaster on March 28, 1867, and the same day, brevets to major and lieutenant colonel.
+He received a regular army commission as captain and Assistant Quartermaster on March 28, 1867, and the same day, brevets to major and lieutenant colonel.
 On April 5, 1867, he was ordered to duty in connection with the National Cemeteries in the valleys of the James and Appomattox rivers and south of Richmond.
 On April 9, 1867, he was mustered out of the volunteers.
 On April 11 appointed Chief Quartermaster, First Military District, with headquarters in Richmond.
 He was later ordered to Washington, D.C., and placed in charge of Lincoln Depot and the various National Cemeteries in the Department of Washington.
 By March 1, 1869, he was Department Quartermaster in Charleston, South Carolina.

 Between 1877 and 1888 Blunt was Commandant of the United States Disciplinary Barracks at Fort Leavenworth, Kansas.

 Blunt was promoted to permanent major on September 29, 1889.
-He died in Manchester, New Hampshire on October 4, 1889, and was buried at Pine Grove Cemetery in Manchester.
+He died in Manchester, New Hampshire on October 4, 1889.